Southern University: History

 The 1904 "Picayune Guide to New Orleans" described the university, then on the 5100 block of Magazine Street in Uptown New Orleans, as "for the education of colored persons.
 Coeducation is in force here.
 The school is excellent and the instruction of an advanced character."

-For various reasons, including proximity to more rural Louisiana residents and pressure from white neighbors in the Tulane area, in 1914 the university moved to Scotlandville, an area just north of Baton Rouge along Scott's Bluff facing the Mississippi River.
+For various reasons, including proximity to more rural Louisiana residents and pressure from white neighbors in the Audubon Neighborhood, which also contained Tulane and Loyola, the university moved in 1914 to Scotlandville, an area just north of Baton Rouge along Scott's Bluff facing the Mississippi River.
 Now absorbed into the capital, this area is included as a historic destination of the Louisiana African American Heritage Trail.
 The college's first president after the move was Joseph Samuel Clark, an African-American leader from Baton Rouge, who previously led Baton Rouge College and the Louisiana Colored Teachers Association.

 In 1921, the Louisiana Constitutional Convention authorized the reorganization and expansion of Southern University; Legislative Act 100 of 1922 provided that the institution be reorganized under the State Board of Education's control.
 Clark continued to preside over Southern University during its resulting expansion.
 Student enrollment grew from 47 to 500, and two of the school's early buildings were built during this time.

 The Southern University Laboratory School System began operating in 1922.
 The Laboratory School was first accredited by the Southern Association of Colleges and Schools in 1936 and has conferred more than 5,000 high school diplomas since its inception.

 Clark's son Felton Grandison Clark was appointed president that year.
 He had been serving as a dean at Southern since 1934.
 The State School for the Negro Deaf and Blind was established here in 1938, under Southern University's supervision.
 In 1943, the university was visited by First Lady Eleanor Roosevelt.
 F. G. Clark generated much more expansion of the university: 33 of the 114 current buildings were erected during his 30-year tenure.
 Student enrollment grew from 500 to nearly 10,000 by the end of his tenure.